|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Medications may include:

-The abscess may be punctured with a needle.
-Fluid will be removed.
-A sample will be sent to the lab for testing.
+The abscess may be punctured with a needle to remove fluid.
+A sample of the fluid will be sent to the lab for testing.
 This procedure can be done in the doctor’s office.

 Incision and Drainage Procedure TOP